 What do I need to bring with me?

 You will need to bring your own choice of project to the first class.
 At this first session the tutor will discuss any special tools and materials needed and the workshop is well equipped with tools for you use at the class .There are some materials such as French polish, wire wool etc available to buy on the course as needed at reasonable costs.
-There is also storage available for one small piece of furniture per student [maximum] at the centre left at your own risk.

 What can I do next?

 What do I need to join the course